 "startupActions": "new-tab -p PowerShell -d d:/dev/MyApi1; split-pane -p PowerShell -V -d d:/dev/MyApi2; split-pane -p PowerShell -V -d d:/dev/MyAzureFunctions"

 A git config setting to make working with submodule easier.

-On the projects I am working, we are using submodules to share some code between different components.
-Nuget packages are great to share code between different projects or applications but it is sometimes a bit complicated to handle when you simply want to share a few models and services between an API and an Azure Function for instance.
-In these situations it is really easier to use submodules for which you don't have to handle versioning (you just reference in your repository a commit or a branch of the submodule you want to use) nor set up source link (you can directly debug the code from the submodules in your project).
+On the projects I am working on, we are using submodules to share some code between different components.
+NuGet packages are great to share code between different projects or applications but it is sometimes a bit complicated to handle when you simply want to share a few models and services between an API and an Azure Function for instance.
+In these situations, it is easier to use submodules for which you don't have to handle versioning (you just reference in your repository a commit or a branch of the submodule you want to use) nor set up source link (you can directly debug the code from the submodules in your project).

 git submodule update to update the submodules to their respective commit referenced in the "super" git repository.
 That is just one additional command but if you do that often it can quickly become boring 🥱.

 I never really look for a way to make that easier until this week where I discovered that you could pass the

 --recurse-submodules flag to a